 Pagans have the same religious freedoms guaranteed under the Constitution as other religions in the United States.
 (I can’t speak to other countries)

-Pagan children in the public school system have the same rights as other students to learn in a non-judgemental environment.
+Pagan children in the public school system have the same rights as other students to learn in a non-judgmental environment.

 On the same note, members of US military services have the right to practice their religion.
 See our article on Religious Beards in the Workplace.

 On a related note, there are some local municipalities that have laws against fortune-telling.
 These laws are not necessarily anti-divination or anti-pagan.
 They were set up to protect people from being swindled by people who pretend to be knowledgeable in the art of divination.